docker/compose/README.md

     $ sudo pip install -U fig

-(If you don’t have pip installed, try `brew install python` or `apt-get install python-pip`.
-This command also upgrades Fig when we release a new version.)
+(This command also upgrades Fig when we release a new version.
+If you don’t have pip installed, try `brew install python` or `apt-get install python-pip`.)

 You'll want to make a directory for the project: